Interactive Eviction Map

 - In the greater Kansas City area, there were no census blocks without an eviction case

-- Over 80 percent of eviction filings occurred in properties where at least one other eviction had been seen in court
+- Over 80 percent of eviction filings occurred in properties where at least one prior eviction had been seen in court during the study period

-- The top 100 properties by eviction case count (out of of 32,000) account for more than ten percent of all eviction cases
+- The top 100 properties by eviction case count account for more than ten percent of all eviction cases

 - Over ten percent of all evictions in Kansas City occur in one of ten different census block groups